MilesMcBain/datapasta/README.md

 This package is made possible by [mdlincon's clipr](https://github.com/mdlincoln/clipr) and [hadley's tibble](https://github.com/hadley/tibble).
 I especially appreciate `clipr's` thoughtful approach to the clipboard on Linux, which pretty much every other R clipboard package just nope'd out on.

+#Future developments
+I'm currenly testing a version of `tribble_paste()` in the `dev` brach that can guess the delimeter of tables on the clipboard.
+The hope is that quite soon it will be possible to paste from raw csv's, tsv's, pipe delmited files etc that we all ocasionally run into online.